Add to your Claude Code skills

 Behavior: Non-blocking.
 If a write fails the AI-first rule, Claude sees the warning text on stderr (with one line per missing requirement) and can re-write the file in the same conversation turn to fix it.
 The original write is NOT reverted.

-Other platforms (Codex CLI / Gemini CLI / OpenCode): The hook script ships in dist/<platform>/hooks/ for all four platform builds, but each platform's hook system differs.
+Other platforms (Codex CLI / Gemini CLI / OpenCode): The hook script ships in dist/<platform>/hooks/ for all platform builds, but each platform's hook system differs.
 Wiring it up beyond Claude Code is left to the platform's own configuration.
 See hooks/validate-ai-first.hook.yaml for the platform-neutral spec.

 references/vault-schema.md - Complete folder structure + frontmatter specs for all note typesreferences/write-rules.md - Detailed writing, linking, and formatting rulesreferences/claude-md-template.md - Template for generating a vault's _CLAUDE.mdscripts/setup.sh - One-command installer (wires hook + env var + MCP)scripts/bootstrap_vault.py - Bootstrap a complete vault from scratchscripts/vault_health.py - Audit a vault for structural issuesWeekly posts on AI second-brain systems, vault patterns, and what actually works.